phateskimo/IoT/README.md

  - Week 3 Assignment: Take user input, in numbers, then display them sorted lowest to greatest

 - intro.py
-  -Week 1 notes: notes showing various Python syntax
+  - Week 1 notes: notes showing various Python syntax

 - rPiBlinky.py
   - Week 4 Assingment: make an LED bink on rPi, stop the blinking and have LED solid if button is pushed